ArNeo-VR/EDVA/README.md

 - ~~[ReadGoogleSpreadsheetVAPlugin](https://github.com/trowgundam/ReadGoogleSpreadsheetVAPlugin) ([releases](https://github.com/trowgundam/ReadGoogleSpreadsheetVAPlugin/releases)) Used for reading data into VoiceAttack~~
 Google spreadsheets are read from within a InLine C# script.
 ### Other documents
-- [VoiceAttack : EDBinds](https://docs.google.com/spreadsheets/d/1LesTitHgI9L5cXfF-hgUVSKH4joeWj1AUAZWi--_GSI/edit) (Google sheet) Variable key-presses used in voice attack for the E:D key-stoke commands in voice-attack.
+- [VoiceAttack : EDBinds](https://docs.google.com/spreadsheets/d/1LesTitHgI9L5cXfF-hgUVSKH4joeWj1AUAZWi--_GSI/edit) (Google sheet) Variable key-presses used in voice attack for the E:D key-stoke commands.

+## Elite Dangerous : Applications/Tools (3rd party, not included)
+- [ED Market Connector](https://github.com/EDCD/EDMarketConnector) ([releases](https://github.com/EDCD/EDMarketConnector/releases)) [It utilises the Journal files written by the game on the user's computer, together with data from the API Frontier Developments supplies in order to feed this data to various third party sites that the user may find useful.]
+- [ED Engineer](https://github.com/msarilar/EDEngineer) ([releases](https://github.com/msarilar/EDEngineer/releases)) [EDEngineer is a basic app I've written to track materials, data and cargo acquired in Elite Dangerous.
+That way, we can also track progress of blueprints available from the Engineers.]
+- [ED Discovery](https://github.com/EDDiscovery/EDDiscovery) ([releases](https://github.com/EDDiscovery/EDDiscovery/releases)) [EDDiscovery is a captain's log and 2D/3D map for Elite Dangerous players.]
+- [ED PlanetBearing](https://github.com/Uriei/EDPlanetBearing) ([releases](https://github.com/Uriei/EDPlanetBearing/releases)) [Calculate the heading you need to follow to reach an specific point giving its coordinates on a planet in Elite Dangerous.]

+## Windows applications
+<code>Applications location "c:\Users\\%USERNAME%\AppData\Local\VoiceAttack\App"</code>
+- [NIRCMD](https://www.nirsoft.net/utils/nircmd.html) [NirCmd is a small command-line utility that allows you to do some useful tasks without displaying any user interface.]

 ## Locations for Apps(Plugins) and Sounds folders
 ### VoiceAttack on x64 bit windows [default]